Psychoeducational Evaluation

 b.
 To get to know your child, we'll ask questions regarding family history, past medical and mental health treatment, history of developmental milestones, educational and academic background, and current concerns.

 a.
-Depending on your needs, a battery of standardized tests and questionnaires is chosen to assess reasoning, memory, attention, processing speed, academic skills, and social-emotional functioning (e.g., anxiety, depression, adaptive skills).
+A battery of standardized tests and questionnaires is chosen to assess cognition, achievement, and executive functioning.

 b.
 Testing can last anywhere from 3 to 4 hours, depending on several factors.